Road Safety Rules

 Traffic from the direction of the RED arrow gives way,

-However if you are traveling from the direction of the black
+However if you are traveling from the direction of the black arrow.

 You should Proceed with Caution.